AngangGuo/blog/content/posts/2022/Notes - UiPath.md

 ### Input Dialog
 Note: The `Result` can be String or other data types like Int32, Double, etc.

 * `Options` - An array of options to choose from.
 If set to contain only one element, a tex box appears to write text.
 If set to contain 2 or 3 elements, they appear as radio buttons to select from.
 If set to contain more than 3 items, they appear as a combo box to select from.
 This field supports only String Array variables.
-Ex. {"Item1", "Item2", "Item3", "Item4", "Item5"}
+Ex. {"Item1", "Item2", "Item3"}
 * `Options String` - A string containing options to chose from.
 If set to contain only one element, a text box appears to write text.
 If set to contain 2 or 3 elements, they appear as radio buttons to select from.
 If set to contain more than 3 items, they appear as a combo box to select from.
 This field supports only String variables.
+The option need to be separated with semicolon.
+Ex.
+"Item1; Item2; Item3"
-* `Result` - The value inserted by the user in the input dialog.
+* `Result` - The value(String) inserted by the user in the input dialog.

 Input Dialog will remove all the new line or line feed from the string(but not spaces).
 For example if I paste the following into the dialog:
 ```